enstepgabriel/IX5q19WnW7/README.md

 4) Click on *Save*
 5) Go to the *Overview* pane and click on **Restart**
 #### Step 5: Grant role to Service Principal
-1) Open the Resource Group you created on the previous steps.
+1) Open the Resource Group where your WVD is deployed.
 2) Open the **Access control (IAM)** pane
 3) Under *Add*, click on **Add custom role**
  ![Step 5 - 1](Images/step-05-01.jpg)